ocaml/ocaml.org/data/planet/skjegstad/just-in-time-summoning-of-unikernels-v02.md

 ---

 <p><a href="https://github.com/mirage/jitsu.git">Jitsu</a> - or Just-in-Time Summoning of Unikernels - is a prototype DNS server that can boot virtual machines on demand.
 When Jitsu receives a DNS query, a virtual machine is booted automatically before the query response is sent back to the client.
 If the virtual machine is a <a href="http://queue.acm.org/detail.cfm?id=2566628">unikernel</a>, it can boot in milliseconds and be available as soon as the client receives the response.
 To the client it will look like it was on the whole time. </p>
-<p>Jitsu can be used to run microservices that only exist after they have been resolved in DNS - and perhaps in the future can facilitate <a href="http://amirchaudhry.com/heroku-for-unikernels-pt2/">demand-driven clouds</a> or extreme scaling with <a href="http://www.skjegstad.com/blog/2015/03/25/mirageos-vm-per-url-experiment/">a unikernel per URL</a>.
+<p>Jitsu can be used to run microservices that only exist after they have been resolved in DNS - and perhaps in the future can facilitate <a href="http://amirchaudhry.com/heroku-for-unikernels-pt2/ - [404 Not Found]">demand-driven clouds</a> or extreme scaling with <a href="http://www.skjegstad.com/blog/2015/03/25/mirageos-vm-per-url-experiment/">a unikernel per URL</a>.
 Jitsu has also been used to boot unikernels in milliseconds on <a href="https://www.usenix.org/system/files/conference/nsdi15/nsdi15-paper-madhavapeddy.pdf">ARM devices</a>.</p>
 <p>A new version of Jitsu was just released and I'll summarize some of the old and new features here.
 This is the first version that supports both <a href="https://mirage.io">MirageOS</a> and <a href="https://github.com/rumpkernel/rumprun">Rumprun</a> unikernels and uses the distributed <a href="https://github.com/mirage/irmin">Irmin</a> database to store state.
 A full list of changes is available <a href="https://github.com/mirage/jitsu/blob/master/CHANGES.md">here</a>.</p>

-<p>A Jitsu demo hosting a MirageOS unikernel runs <a href="http://www.jitsu.v0.no">here</a> and nginx on Rumprun <a href="http://www.rump.jitsu.v0.no">here</a>.
+<p>A Jitsu demo hosting a MirageOS unikernel runs <a href="http://www.jitsu.v0.no - [1 Client error: Couldn't resolve host name]">here</a> and nginx on Rumprun <a href="http://www.rump.jitsu.v0.no - [1 Client error: Couldn't resolve host name]">here</a>.
 These demos should be up most of the time, but may occasionally be unstable or unavailable as they are also used to test new features. </p>
 <p>For more technical details and up to date example configurations with MirageOS and Rumprun, see the Jitsu <a href="https://github.com/mirage/jitsu/blob/master/README.md">README</a>.</p>
 <h3>Overview</h3>
 <ul>